OMNOMNOM0808/THORUS-Terminal/README.md

 ### Pre-configured Agents

-TankWork comes with four pre-configured agents, each with distinct personalities and specializations.
+THORUS comes with four pre-configured agents, each with distinct personalities and specializations.
 You can add new agents and customize all agents.

 #### 1. Gennifer